 OCTOSHAN.
 Played in the lower level of Macauley's, the game is a contest which pits sword against sword and spell against spell.
 Norgus Kybo (see Personalities) is an accomplished magician who will animate weapons to duel detached from their masters, or he can conjure creatures for magic-users to throw their spells against competitively.
 The Octoshan Arena is more popular for the theatrics of the game (which Kybo plays to the hilt) than for the odds of winning.

-windows near the roof.
+Macauley's is a stucco'ed stone building with shuttered windows near the roof.
 A brightly painted sign near the arched entryway proclaims the name and nature of the business.

 Upper Level